 No environmental protections

-The fundamental danger in this Bill is that projects that are given access to a new fast track consenting process can sidestep almost all existing environmental protection laws and regulations.
+The fundamental danger in this Bill is that projects that are given access to a new fast-track consenting process can sidestep almost all existing environmental protection laws and regulations.
 As the Environmental Defence Society states:

 “The main problem with the Bill remains that the decision-making criteria are still heavily weighted in favour of development over the environment.
 Given the way the purpose clause is drafted, it’s hard to see any project being turned down, whether by Ministers or by panels.
 That really needs redrafting to introduce some reasonable balance so that bad projects don’t get through.

 The Bill as originally drafted gave three individual ministers – Shane Jones, Simeon Brown and Chris Bishop – the final say on approving pretty much any project they like with almost zero environmental constraints.
-These three Ministers needed to have no particular knowledge or expertise on the projects and their environmental impacts.
-They could approve projects that would drive a species to extinction, pollute rivers, or increase climate pollution.

 Under pressure from the environment movement the Government backtracked on some parts of the bill.
 They agreed that:

-• One Minister, the Minister for Infrastructure (Chris Bishop), would be given the power to decide if a project could access the fast track process,
+• One Minister, the Minister for Infrastructure (Chris Bishop), would be given the power to decide if a project could access the fast-track process,

 In fact environmental protection or sustainability is not even mentioned in the purposes clause of the bill, which is the most important clause for interpreting the bill when it comes to court.
-In fact it is hard to see how an Expert Panel could decline a project on environmental grounds.

 No public input

 Under this new regime it isn’t what you know, or whether you have a good project, it’s who you know.
-Shane Jones suggested to a coal mining company executive that he should apply for fast track approval, while attending a dinner with the executive.
+Shane Jones suggested to a coal mining company executive that he should apply for fast-track approval, while attending a dinner with the executive.
 The dinner was not declared on the Ministerial register of events as it was required to be, and after being caught out Jones agreed to update his public diary register.

 Court decisions overturned